 About this course

 This two mornings training focuses on the policy aspects of cybersecurity, covering cybersecurity standards in the EU, how to adopt them and put them into practice.
 Module 1 focuses on the legal and policy dimension of cybersecurity in Europe and offers you an in-depth overview of the fundamental concepts in cybersecurity, in order to understand relevant EU directives, guidelines, regulations.
-At the end of the course, you will receive a Certificate of Attendance (CoA).
+At the end of the course, you will receive a Certificate.
+The course has been designed to match the European E-Competence Framework.

 Over the past decades, Internet and Information and Communication Technologies (ICTs) have had a profound impact on our daily lives, becoming an integral part of our institutional and social fabric.
 The supply of critical services across many sectors, including emergency and security services, health, water and food, energy and electricity, banking and finance, commerce, transportation, communications and education is now heavily reliant on ICTs.
 Our reliance on internet and digital technologies makes us more vulnerable to new threats, including cybersecurity attacks.
 These threats put the provision of critical services, as well as the EU’s economies, at risk and ultimately compromise the security and fundamental rights of EU citizens.